 Things would be best if you take help from the company book of rules since it will most probably be the best possible way to figure out how to make an effective PIP.

-Improvement plans basically have to do with sending the employee back to work as soon as possible on the word that he/she won’t make the same mistake again.
+Improvement plans have to do with sending the employee back to work as soon as possible on the word that he/she won’t make the same mistake again.

 In this PIP program employees are told to improve performance.
-And it as a rule has stages for the employee to gauge improvement in their behavior and performance.
+And it, as a rule, has stages for the employee to gauge improvement in their behavior and performance.

 8. Considering the severity of the circumstances:

-Therefore decisions are usually made on the severity of the circumstances and your seniors may also think it necessary to have your opinion in the matter.
+Therefore decisions are usually made on the severity of the circumstances and your seniors may also think it necessary to have your opinion on the matter.
 When a man’s career depends on what you have to say in the matter you cannot hope to pass a quick judgment.